Phylumium0001/Python-Projects/README.md

-A list of curated python intermediate projects
+# A list of curated python intermediate projects
+- ## Calculator
+  A calculator app which handle operator preceedence

+- ## Markdown to Html
+  A simple script which converts markdown files into html documents.
+  Handling simple markown syntaxes like headers, lists, bold and italics

+- ## Binary Search Visualization
+  A visual representation of a working binary search algorithm

+- ## Minesweeper
+  The classic minesweeper in tkinter